MahdiMirzade/EasyMacOS/docs/guide-screen-resolution.md

 ## How to increase screen resolution for macOS-Simple-KVM

-_(Thanks to [passthroughpo.st](https://passthroughpo.st/new-and-improved-mac-os-tutorial-part-1-the-basics/) and [urcomputertechnics.com](http://urcomputertechnics.com/how-to-mount-efi-partition-on-macos-mojave/) for the tips.)_
+_(Thanks to [passthroughpo.st](https://passthroughpo.st/new-and-improved-mac-os-tutorial-part-1-the-basics/) and [urcomputertechnics.com](http://urcomputertechnics.com/how-to-mount-efi-partition-on-macos-mojave/) for tips.)_

 1. In the macOS Finder, look for **EFI** in the left bar under **Volumes**.
 If it isn't visible you will have to mount it:
  - Open the macOS Terminal and type `diskutil list` and look for the disk/partition location of the EFI.
 (There may be more than one.)